soverenio/docs/docs/getting-started/quick-start.md

 2. Data-at-rest (DAR) sensor that monitors data sources like S3 buckets, databases and Kafka clusters, and uncovers sensitive data in their contents.

-!!! info "Please check our requirements and recommendations"

-    Before you proceed with the installation, we recommend reviewing our [requirements and recommendations page](../../architecture/infrastructure-fit/)
+!!! info "Before you proceed with the installation, we recommend reviewing our [requirements and recommendations page](../../architecture/infrastructure-fit/)"

 ## Step-by-step procedure